ppy/osu-wiki/news/2024/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu.md

 *How did you come up with your username and is there any special meaning behind it?*

 > There is no special meaning behind it, and honestly, I don't think it's a great username.
-And it can also be confusing, as when Neuro is streaming it will always be coming from my channel, vedal987, so some people - especially at the start - thought that Neuro's name was Vedal.
+And it can also be confusing, as when Neuro is streaming it will always be coming from my channel, vedal987, so some people — especially at the start — thought that Neuro's name was Vedal.

-*How did you get introduced to osu! and what was your first impression of it?*
+*How did you get introduced to osu!, and what was your first impression of it?*

-> I first played osu! in early 2017, and though I can't remember exactly why I suspect I might have found the game through [BTMC](https://osu.ppy.sh/users/3171691)'s "And some say he never played osu! again" video. osu! was my first experience with a rhythm game, so it was nice to have something completely different - especially when it's free.
+> I first played osu! in early 2017, and though I can't remember exactly why I suspect I might have found the game through [BTMC](https://osu.ppy.sh/users/3171691)'s ["And some say he never played osu! again"](https://www.youtube.com/watch?v=WKja2Ee7Pys) video. osu! was my first experience with a rhythm game, so it was nice to have something completely different — especially when it's free.
 I'd play with a few friends every now and then, which was quite fun as I'm a pretty competitive person, making improving that much more satisfying.

 *What would you call the greatest gift that osu! has given you?*

-> Maybe second to carpal tunnel, I'd say it's not an exaggeration to say it was the springboard for my career and the situation I'm in now, so I'm appreciative to the game and the community for embracing Neuro as much as they did - without them I definitely wouldn't be here like this today.
-So thank you osu!
+> Maybe second to carpal tunnel, I'd say it's not an exaggeration to say it was the springboard for my career and the situation I'm in now, so I'm appreciative to the game and the community for embracing Neuro as much as they did — without them I definitely wouldn't be here like this today.
+So thank you osu!.

 *Would **you** still be playing osu! if you had time for it?*